x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Setup
-* Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser
+* `Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser`
+* Or use one of the bypasses like `type file.ps1 | poweshell.exe -no-profile` or what ever suites

 # Usage
 * Download these files from either this repo directly if machine has inet capabilities.
 (Or downlaod these files and serve them with python :D)